Language: EN

 • We create a collection of numbers from 1 to 5,

-• We use Where to filter numbers greater than 3
+• Use Where to filter numbers greater than 3

-• We display the sum, which is now 16
+• Show the sum which is now 16

-This happens because Where is a method that works with enumerables.
+This is because Where is a method that works with enumerables.
 Therefore, filtered is not a collection of numbers, but an iterable that depends on numbers.
+When we add the number 6 to numbers, filtered is modified, and therefore its sum.